elihubogan/elihubogan.github.io/index.md

 ---
 Hi, I’m Elihu Bogan and I'm a business owner in Santa Barbara, California.

-I'm passionate about the company my wife and I have built, and about the quality of life we live with our kids.
+I'm passionate about the companies my wife and I have built, and about the quality of life we live with our kids.
+I play ice hockey, chess, and I'm learning how to sail on Ideal 18s and J/24s.

 My formal education and experience is in math, economics, statistics, and finance.
 I'm a self-taught programmer with an interest in fundamental and technical trading models, specifically in portfolio optimization, momentum strategies, and the use of leverage through futures, long-dated options, and portfolio margin.
 I have extensive business experience in business formation, lean (and not-so-lean) start-up strategy, financing, accounting, and marketing/social media strategy.